cerner/beadledom/RELEASING.md

 ## Preparing for the Release

 * A valid Sonatype user account is required to release this project.
 To create an account sign up with [Sonatype](https://issues.sonatype.org/secure/Signup!default.jspa).
+Sonatype requires a valid email Id with the domain `cerner.com` to confirm that we are deploying the artifacts to the right namespace.
+	* **Note**: Make sure to use the cerner email to signup.
 * Install `gpg2` - we will be using this tool to automatically sign off our artifacts
 	* install it via brew - `brew install gpg2`.
-There are other ways to install this tool but doing it via brew can help us all be in sync easily with the version of the tool we are using.
+There are other ways to install this tool but doing it via brew can help us all to be in sync with the version of the tool we are using.
 * Follow this [guide](http://central.sonatype.org/pages/working-with-pgp-signatures.html#generating-a-key-pair) to generate your own gpg key and secret.
-* Execute the following commands in your terminal to prepare your travis account to deploy to maven central
+* Execute the following commands in your terminal to prepare travis-ci account to deploy to maven central

     ```
     $ cd /path/to/beadledom
     $ gem install travis
-    $ travis login // Prompts you to enter github username, password and two-factor authentication if enabled.
+    $ travis login
+    #  Prompts you to enter github username, password and two-factor authentication if enabled.
     $ travis enable -r <username>/<repository>
     <username>/<repository>: enabled :)

     $ export ENCRYPTION_PASSWORD=<password to encrypt>
-    $ openssl aes-256-cbc -pass pass:$ENCRYPTION_PASSWORD -in ~/.gnupg/secring.gpg -out deploy/secring.gpg.enc
+    $ openssl aes-256-cbc -pass pass:$ENCRYPTION_PASSWORD -in ~/.gnupg/secring.gpg -out .travis/secring.gpg.enc
-    $ openssl aes-256-cbc -pass pass:$ENCRYPTION_PASSWORD -in ~/.gnupg/pubring.gpg -out deploy/pubring.gpg.enc
+    $ openssl aes-256-cbc -pass pass:$ENCRYPTION_PASSWORD -in ~/.gnupg/pubring.gpg -out .travis/pubring.gpg.enc

     $ travis encrypt --add -r <username>/<repository> SONATYPE_USERNAME=<sonatype username>
     $ travis encrypt --add -r <username>/<repository> SONATYPE_PASSWORD=<sonatype password>